BryceStevenWilley/BryceStevenWilley.github.io/_drafts/needs_edits/accessibility.md

 These assistive technologies use the accessibility interface exposed by operating systems and browsers to transform web page content into something that can be perceivable and operable by those tools' target audience.

 Given the varying technologies interacting with the same content (authors, web tech, browsers, and assistive technologies), the best way for all of them to work together is [by using standards](https://www.w3.org/WAI/fundamentals/components/).
-When we're talking about web accessibility in this post, we're talking about web accessibility standards.
+In this post I try to distinguish when I can, but when I say "accessibility", I'm talking about web accessibility standards.
 However, don't forget about the root purpose of those standards: the users.
 Standards are the result of general accessibility user testing over lots of different types of web apps.
-However, your website can still be perfectly coded to web accessibility standards, but not really be usable to a specific group of people.
+However, your website can still be perfectly coded to web accessibility standards, but still not be accessible.
-Specific user testing with your specific web app is the only way to find and fix those gaps.
+User testing with your specific web app is the only way to find and fix those gaps.

 ### What are all the acronyms?